missionpinball/mpf-docs/howto/opp.rst

 Hold Power
 ~~~~~~~~~~

-If you want to hold a driver on at less than full power, the OPP
-does this by using "hold_power" parameter.
-The period is fixed at
+If you want to hold a driver on at less than full power, MPF does this by using
+"hold_power" parameter which works for all platforms.
+It can range from 0 to 8
+and hold_power/8 = time share the coil is on.

-16ms.
-To set the hold power to 25%, set hold_power to 4 or
+The period is fixed at 16ms for OPP.
+To set the hold power to 25%, set
+hold_power to 2 and OPP will use 4ms/16ms = 25%.

+Because of firmware limitations in OPP hold_power 8 will translate to 15ms/16ms
+= 93.75% on.
+Same happens when allow_enable is set to true and no hold_power is
+provided.
+There is currently no way to permanently enable a hold coil in OPP.

+By using the MPF hold_power parameter you can only use 8 out of 16 possible
+steps.
+Therefore, you can also use the OPP specific parameter hold_power16
-4ms/16ms = 25%.
-The `hold_power:` entry can range from 0 to 15.
+which can range from 0 to 15.

 ::